SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch20:signals_fundamental_concepts.md

      a background process group when it attempts to `write(2)` to the terminal (see Section 34.7.1).
 This signal stops a process by default.

-   * SIGUNUSED: As the name implies, this signal is **unused**.
-On Linux 2.4 and later, this signal name is synonymous with SIGSYS on many architectures.
+   * SIGUNUSED: As the name implies, this signal is **unused**

+     On Linux 2.4 (released on January 4, 2001) and later, if defined, this signal name is synonymous with SIGSYS (bad syscall) on many architectures.

-     In other words, this signal number is no longer unused on those architectures, although the signal name remains for backward compatibility.
+     Glibc since 2.26 (released on August 2, 2017) no longer defines this signal, so it is unused again.

    * SIGURG: This signal is sent to a process to indicate the presence of out-of-band (also known as *urgent*) data **on a socket** (Section 61.13.1).